yasserfarouk/negmas/docs/upgrade_guide.rst

 The following rules *should* be followed:

-- Always tell the ufun its outcome-space by passing `outcome_space` , `issues` , or `outcomes` to it.
-Strictly speaking you do not need to do that for many scenarios (specially for affine and linear utility functions) but some operations may fail if the ufun does not know its outcome-space
+- It is better to always tell the ufun its outcome-space by passing `outcome_space` , `issues` , or `outcomes` to it.
+Strictly speaking you do not need to do that for many scenarios (specially for affine and linear utility functions) but some operations may fail if the ufun does not know its outcome-space.
+For example, if you construct a utility function without passing an outcome space to it, you will get an execption if you try to call `extreme_outcomes()` or `minmax()` on it later as the ufun has no way to know how to evaluate either.
+Because some builtin negotiators (e.g. `TimeBasedNegotiator` ) do use these methods internally, you will get these exceptions at the time of calling said methods which may be tricky to debug.

 Outcome Type
 ------------